HongK08/Changwon-Groundwater-Quality-Analysis/README.md

 ## Preprocessing & Merge

-The inner-merge and audit log generation were performed using:
+The merge and audit log generation were performed using:

 - `scripts/merge_alluvial.py`

-This script loads the three raw CSV files from `data/raw/`, performs an inner join on `timestamp`, and saves both the merged dataset and an audit log into `data/processed/`.
+This script loads the three raw CSV files from `data/raw/`, performs an inner join on `timestamp`,
+applies DEM-based depth extraction and EC25 correction, and saves both the merged dataset and an audit log into `data/processed/`.

 ### Merge Results
 - **Original Rows**